-Gran Canaria with it’s high volcanic mountains that have a big impact on the weather during December.
-They provide a shelter and protect the south from north easterly winds.
+Gran Canaria with its high volcanic mountains that have a big impact on the weather during December.
+They provide shelter and protect the south from northeasterly winds.
 This results in drier and warmer weather for this month than most places in Europe.
-With it’s location only 150 miles West from the Sahara Desert, it experiences only a few days rain, while the rest are sunny and warm.
+With its location only 150 miles West of the Sahara Desert, it experiences only a few days of rain, while the rest are sunny and warm.

-Did You Know: In December the South of the island get more sun and blue skies than the rest of the island.
-Therefore if you are looking to top up the tan, the resorts like Maspalomas, Puerto Rico and Playa del Ingles are the hot spots to aim for.
+Did You Know: In December the South of the island gets more sun and blue skies than the rest of the island.
+Therefore if you are looking to top up the tan, the resorts like Maspalomas, Puerto Rico, and Playa del Ingles are the hot spots to aim for.
 Hence, December can be classed as High Season.

 For the month of December in Gran Canaria you will enjoy just over 10 hours of daylight, with the sun rising at around 7:45am and setting just after 6:05pm.

 This month sees the highest level of rainfall.
 On average it will rain just 4 days in the whole month with just 27mm of rain during that time period.
-Compare that with the UK with an average of 13 days rain and 87mm falling, you can certainly gaurantee enjoying some Winter sun.
+Compare that with the UK with an average of 13 days rain and 87mm falling, you can certainly guarantee to enjoy some Winter sun.

 Sea temperature average around 20°C in December.
 This is usually warm enough to take a dip in the sea in Gran Canaria in December.
 With the average air temperature of 19°C it could feel warmer in the water.

 Remember: These stats for Gran Canaria weather are average temperature which includes the cooler and wetter north of the island.
 So it is likely you will experience more sun, warmer temperatures, and blue skies.